zuozhenggh/learning-library/data-management-library/mysql/mds-intro/launchmds/launchmds.md

      New Ingress Rules will be shown under the Ingress Rules List
     ![COMPUTE](./images/03vcn13.png " ")

-## **STEP 4:** Create a MySQL DB System.
+## **STEP 4:** Create a MySQL Database System.

-1. Click the **Navigation Menu** in the upper left, navigate to **Databases**, and select **DB Systems**.
+1. Click the **Navigation Menu** in the upper left, navigate to **Databases**, and select **Database Systems**.

 	![](https://raw.githubusercontent.com/oracle/learning-library/master/common/images/console/database-dbsys.png " ")

-2. Click on Create MySQL DB System
+2. Click on Create MySQL Database System
     ![MDS](./images/04mysql02.png" ")

-3. On Create MySQL DB System dialog complete the fields in each section
+3. On Create MySQL Database System dialog complete the fields in each section

-    - Provide basic information for the DB System
+    - Provide basic information for the Database System
-    - Setup your required DB System
+    - Setup your required Database System
     - Create Administrator credentials
     - Configure Networking
     - Configure placement